 with $x_{0}^{(\ell)} = R_{(\ell)}^{(0)} x_{0}^{(0)}$.
 Prolongation operators $P_{(0)}^{(\ell)},\,\ell>1$ can be defined in the same way as $P_{0}^{(1)}=P$ is defined by \eqref{eq:def-P}, with increasingly larger neighborhoods \eqref{eq:def-Nj}.
 By this, the mappings $TR_{(\ell)}^{(0)}$ for pushing tangent vectors from level $0$ to $\ell$ follow analogous to \eqref{eq:TR-dP-a}.

-This formulation adapts to the geometric setting the Euclidean multi-level approach outlined in Section \ref{sec:multilevel-Euclidean}, and similar comments concerning the trade-off of invoking coarse-grid models at various levels apply.
-We leave a detailed study of this multi-level extension for future work.
+This formulation adapts to the geometric setting the Euclidean multilevel approach outlined in Section \ref{sec:multilevel-Euclidean}, and similar comments concerning the trade-off of invoking coarse grid models at various levels apply.
+We leave a detailed study of this multilevel extension for future work.

 [1]{ \begin{centering}

 \end{centering} }